danielsollondon/azvmimagebuilder/solutions/14_Building_Images_WVD/readme.md

 # Using PowerShell to Create a Windows Virtual Desktop Custom Image using Azure VM Image Builder

-NOTE!!
-This is still under development, and not complete!

 This article is to show you how you can create a basic WVD customized image with these customizations:

 * Installing [FsLogix](https://github.com/DeanCefola/Azure-WVD/blob/master/PowerShell/FSLogixSetup.ps1)